d-koppenhagen/vscode-code-review/README.md

 ### `code-review.baseUrl`

 The base-URL is used to build a full link to the file.
-It will be appended with the git SHA if available followed by the relative path of the file and the selected lines as an anker.
+It will be appended with the revision if available followed by the relative path of the file and the selected lines as an anchor.
 This setting is skipped when the setting `code-review.customUrl` is defined which is more configurable.

 ```json